-Troubleshooting
+Troubleshooting Serial Console

-If you cannot see the startup banner, try disconnecting the USB-serial converter and join its TX and RX pins.
+If you cannot see the startup banner, firstly ensure the Serial Console is enabled be restarting with KEY0 down.
+Try disconnecting the USB-serial converter and join its TX and RX pins.
 Then try typing something into the terminal emulator.
 You should see your characters echoed back, if not it indicates a fault with the converter or the terminal emulator.

-If the USB-serial converter checks out the fault could be related to the console connection to the Micromite.
-Make sure that TX connects to RX and vice versa and that the baudrate is 115200.
+If the USB-serial converter checks out the fault could be related to the console connection to the Armmite.
+Make sure that TX connects to RX and vice versa and that the baud rate is 115200.
 If you have an oscilloscope you should be able to see a burst of activity on the Armmites TX line on power up.
 This is the Armmite sending its startup banner.